twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * Version 1.0 (1998-04-11) until 6.5 (2011-11-18) used ISO Latin-1 as the output encoding while version 7.0 (2013-04-25) & above uses Unicode.
 Setting the non-Unicode language to East Asian languages (e.g. Korean) substitutes accented letters by ASCII counterparts and when exporting kerning pairs, instead of e.g. using &lt;&lt; (much less than) for certain symbols like opening guillemot use a backslash (\\) and the hexadecimal code of any character as escape code, e.g. \\00AB.

 ## Unregistered version limitations
 As FontCreator is pay shareware, the unregistered version will show a splash screen on startup and has a grace period of 30 days.
-If registration is not performed within the grace period, the following restrictions will be imposed on the version number:
+If registration is not performed during or within the grace period, the following restrictions will be imposed on the version number:
 * 3.0β1 (2000-07-30) until 3.1.3 (2002-12-09) – After a grace period of 30 days, a nag screen is shown when pressing **Start** in `TSPLASHFORM`.
 However, the program otherwise functions normally.
 * 4.0 (2003-05-16) until 4.5 (2004-08-17) – After a grace period of 30 days, the program cannot be used at all until the registration process is started.
 * 5.0 (2005-01-12) until 5.6 (2007-07-19) – After a grace period of 30 days and opening the program 5 times, the program will enter a reduced functionality mode, where fonts cannot be saved, tested or installed and OpenType collections cannot be extracted.